 DSS can both read and write datasets in SQL databases.
+You can:

-- Create datasets representing SQL tables (and read and write in them)
+Create datasets representing SQL tables (and read and write in them)

-- Create datasets representing the results of a SQL query (and read them)
+Create datasets representing the results of a SQL query (and read them)

-- Write code recipes that create datasets using the results of a SQL query on existing SQL datasets.
+Write code recipes that create datasets using the results of a SQL query on existing SQL datasets.
 See SQL recipes for more information about SQL recipes.

 In addition, on most supported databases, DSS is able to:

-- Execute Visual recipes directly in-database (ie: for a visual recipe from the database to the database, the data never moves out of the database)
+Execute Visual recipes directly in-database (ie: for a visual recipe from the database to the database, the data never moves out of the database)

-- Execute Data Visualization directly in-database
+Execute Charts directly in-database

-We have a detailed howto for your first steps with SQL databases in DSS.
+You might want to start with our detailed tutorial for your first steps with SQL databases in DSS.

-DSS has detailed support for the following databases:
+DSS fully supports the following databases: